JiaYaobo/fenbux/readme.md

 *A Simple Probalistic Distribution Library in JAX*

 *fenbu* (分布, pronounce like: /fen'bu:/)-X is a simple probalistic distribution library in JAX.
-The library is encouraged by *Distributions.jl*, a wonderful julia library.
+The library is encouraged by *Distributions.jl* and *Bijectors.jl*.
 In fenbux, We provide you:

 * A simple and easy-to-use interface like **Distributions.jl**
 * PyTree input/output
-* Multiple dispatch for different distributions
+* Multiple dispatch for different distributions based on [plum-dispatch](https://github.com/beartype/plum)
 * Bijectors interface like **Bijectors.jl**
 * All jax feautures (vmap, pmap, jit, autograd etc.)